Morning after morning, my garden makes me gasp with delight.

 2. Getting away with neglect

-No single act of parenting is especially hard; it's the unrelenting series of tasks, spread out across 24 and 7, that make many call it the hardest job they've ever had.
+I've always said that no single act of parenting is especially hard; it's the unrelenting series of tasks, spread out across 24 and 7, that makes people call it the hardest job they've ever had.
 For year after year, you can never just punt.
 Not the basics, not the food and water and love and diaper changes.
 No fairy ever suddenly appears in your house and says, "Hey, let me take all this work off your hands so you can just enjoy the kids!
 For free!"
 (A fairy like that is called a nanny, and they are never free.)

 3. Overcoming mistakes